FerdinandZhong/ml_workshop/README.md

 * Run the prometheus server: `./prometheus --config.file=prometheus.yml`
 * You can verify the Prometheus Serve through `http://instance_b_public_ip:9090` in your browser
+  * Refer to the slides page 32 for the PromQL samples.

 #### Grafana Dashboard